 O'Connell has also shared his insights through written content for business/financial websites including CollegeBoard.com; RocketDaddy.com; key sections of AARP’s website, and financial blogs for Time.com, Daniweb.com, and MoneyCoach.com.

-He obtained a Bachelor of Arts Degree in Journalism and Communications from the University of Massachusetts.
+He obtained a bachelor's degree in journalism and communications from the University of Massachusetts Amherst.

 Is There Such a Thing As a Good Penny Stock?

 How to Spot Stock Market Trends Before Everyone Else

 Energy Boost: 5 Tips When Investing in Solar Stocks